 Lameness is the most common physical symptom developed by dogs that have become infected with Lyme disease.
 This lameness can last from as little as three to four days.
 However, due to the prevalent nature of the disease recur days to weeks later in the same or other legs.

 In some cases, Lyme disease sometimes leads to glomerulonephritis inflammation (inflammation of the kidneys) accompanied by a deficit in the primary function of the organ – to filter blood.
 When this type of damage takes way, kidney failure can follow shortly after.
-Physical symptoms can become obvious for dogs that are experiencing kidney failure for they will vomit, have a lack of appetite, increased urination and have excessive thirst as well as weight loss.
+Physical symptoms can become obvious for dogs that are experiencing kidney failure for they will vomit, have a lack of appetite, urinate more, and have excessive thirst alongside weight loss.

 Other symptoms include:

 • Difficulty breathing

 • Sensitivity to touch

 • Swollen lymph nodes

 At World of Animals Veterinary Hospitals, we recommend all dogs be tested annually for Lyme Disease.
 This is a simple blood test – requiring only a few drops – and can be done while you wait at our office; results are ready in 10 minutes.

 Using monthly Flea & Tick Prevention all year long can help to kill ticks and fleas before they transmit disease.

 These medications are designed to kill pests and not meant to prevent disease so for the best prevention ask your veterinarian about a Lyme Disease Vaccination for Your Dogs.
 The vaccine is given twice the first year (3-4 weeks apart) after that an annual vaccination is needed to maintain your dogs’ immunity.